Yokk1e/web-toon-api/README.md

 # Web Toon API
-  this project aims to learn nestjs, tools and other tech stack by making web toon api
+  this project purpose to learn nestjs, tools and other tech stack by making web toon api

 ## Feature
   - Auth Login jwt